Datla Satyanarayana Raju

 He was elected for the 2nd Lok Sabha, 3rd Lok Sabha and 4th Lok Sabha from Rajahmundry (Lok Sabha constituency) in 1957, 1962 and 1967 respectively as a member of Indian National Congress.
 He was Deputy Minister of Health, Government of India, 1962–64 and Deputy Minister of Defence, 1964–66.
 He has also represented India at World Health Conference held in Geneva.
+He was Honoured by Andhra Pradesh Government by naming Andhra Pradesh Residential School in Bhupathipalem near Gokavaram as Dr.D.S.Raju Andhra Pradesh Residential School.